 On January 20, 2021, President Biden issued E.O.
 139902, which noted that it is essential that agencies capture the full costs of greenhouse gas emissions as accurately as possible, including by taking global damages into account and that doing so facilitates sound decision-making, recognizes the breadth of climate impacts, and supports the international leadership of the United States on climate issues.
-To that end, DOE is including estimates of the absolute cost and relative costs savings of greenhouse gas emissions associated with the building energy use examined in this analysis.
+To that end, PNNL has estimated the cost savings of greenhouse gas emissions associated with improved model building energy codes.
+See Section 4.

 The principal greenhouse gas emission associated with residential building energy use as examined in this analysis is carbon dioxide (CO2).
-We estimate the global social benefits of first year CO2 emission reductions expected from implementation of the 2021 using the SC-CO2 estimates presented in the Technical Support Document: Social Cost of Carbon, Methane, and Nitrous Oxide Interim Estimates under Executive Order 13990 (IWG 2021).
-These SC-CO2 estimates are interim values developed under Executive Order (E.O.)
+PNNL estimated the global societal benefits of CO2 emission reductions due to improved model building energy codes using the SC-CO2 estimates presented in the Technical Support Document: Social Cost of Carbon, Methane, and Nitrous Oxide Interim Estimates under Executive Order 13990 (IWG 2021).
+The SC-CO2 estimates used in this analysis were developed over many years, using a transparent process, peer-reviewed methodologies, the best science available at the time of that process, and with input from the public.
+Specifically, an interagency working group (IWG) that included DOE and other executive branch agencies and offices used three integrated assessment models (IAMs) to develop the SC-CO2 estimates are interim values developed under Executive Order (E.O.)
 13990 for use in benefit-cost analyses until an improved estimate of the impacts of climate change can be developed based on the best available science and economics.
-These SC-CO2 estimates are the same as those used in the Technical Support Document: Technical Update of the Social Cost of Carbon for Regulatory Impact Analysis Under Executive Order 12866 (IWG 2016), but are updated to 2020\$.
-An unrounded value of \$51.086 (2020\$/Metric Ton CO2) is used in this analysis reflecting a SC-CO2 present value per metric ton of carbon dioxide emissions avoided in 2020 based on a 3% discount rate and the average global damage estimate from three integrated assessment models (IAMs).
+These SC-CO2